michaela1989/Capstone_project/Presentation/README.md

 #Walkthrough of the Poster and Experiment

-THe files above offer a walkthrough of the poster and presentation.
+The files above offer a walkthrough of the poster and presentation.

 The PDF file is the poster only (with no audio).